eflexsystems/brunch-ember-node-webkit/README.md

-This is an easy template to get started with a full-stack web application.
+This is an easy template to get started with a node-webkit application.

-##Front-End##
+##Packages##

 * jquery
 * ember.js